ageneau/keepachangelog/README.md

 ### Changelog format

-lein-changelog relies on the format described on [Keep a Changelog], but the only required parts here are:
+This tool relies on the format described on [Keep a Changelog], but the only required parts here are:

 1. The file has to be named "CHANGELOG.md" and located in the root of the repository.
 2. `## [Unreleased]` line has be present in _CHANGELOG.md_ exactly.